Date: 27 Mar 1939

 The assistant said that when he returned to the yard he called out for Arthur Davenhill but could not see him.
 He said that he then ran into the storeroom and, assisted by two other people, started to throw out full tins of petrol.

-The police said that after the fire was extinguished he found Arthur Davenhill's body in the shed under a number of petrol tins which they said had no doubt exploded and fallen on him.
+The police said that after the fire was extinguished they found Arthur Davenhill's body in the shed under a number of petrol tins which they said had no doubt exploded and fallen on him.

-A driver from Acacia Grove in Farnworth said that he had gone to the Shell Mex store for petrol on the Monday afternoon and was served by Arthur Davenhill who left his office to go into his shed for two tins of petrol.
+A driver from Acacia Grove in Farnworth said that he had gone to the Shell Mex store for petrol on the Monday afternoon and was served by Arthur Davenhill who left his office to go into the shed for two tins of petrol.
 He said that a few minutes later he drove away.

 When the fire brigade arrived two and a half minutes after the fire was reported they said that they were informed that Arthur Davenhill was missing but said that even if they had known immediately upon their arrival, it would have been impossible for them to have entered the shed as it was blazing so furiously and added that no one would have survived more than a few seconds inside.